 As a small business owner, it’s likely you will be aware of the approaching self-assessment tax deadline.

-If not, here’s what you need to know: tax returns need to be filed by 31 October 2020.
+If not, here’s what you need to know: tax returns needed to be filed by 31 October 2020.
 However, if you’ve signed up to the Revenue Online Service (ROS), you have an additional few weeks to file and pay.

 If you’re filing for the first time or your business is relatively new, the tax process can be a minefield.
 But you can lower your tax bill considerably by taking full advantage of the self-assessment expenses that you can claim.

 Hopefully, you’ve been keeping careful records of all of your income and outgoings over the year.
 Fortunately, there are lots of apps and cloud accounting software packages that will do a lot of the work for you.

 In general, expenses that relate to the operation of your business can be claimed – these include stationery, phone and broadband costs, and the cost of running a car – but they must be exclusively for business purposes.